 'My egg freezing journey'

-With more and more women around the world considering freezing their eggs, how does the process work?
+With more and more women considering it, just what exactly does egg freezing involve?

-BBC Health reporter, Smitha Mundasad, has been behind the scenes of a fertility clinic to find out exactly how eggs are frozen, and has been speaking mum of two Ali about her own egg freezing journey.

-You can find out more on Beyond Today on BBC Radio 4 at 1700 GMT on Tuesday March 19 and listen again on the BBC iPlayer here.

 -